-Balance transfer credit cards can act as a valuable tool if you need to pay off debt at high interest rates—most balance transfer cards allow you to avoid paying interest for more than a year.
+Balance transfer credit cards can be a valuable tool if you need to pay off high-interest debt.
+Most balance transfer cards allow you to avoid paying interest for more than a year.

-During that period, every penny you pay toward your debts goes directly toward the amount you owe instead of interest.
-However, there is one minor detail that often throws consumers off when researching the best balance transfer credit cards—the presence of balance transfer fees.
+Every penny you pay toward your debts goes directly toward the amount you owe instead of interest during that period.
+However, one minor detail often throws consumers off when researching the best balance transfer credit cards — balance transfer fees.

 What is a balance transfer fee?